ckeditor/ckeditor4/.npm/README.md

 **Note: This is a developer version.** Use the  [CKEditor 4 optimized package](https://www.npmjs.com/package/ckeditor) for production environment.

-CKEditor 4 is proud to be Open Source software.

 ![CKEditor 4 screenshot](assets/ckeditor4.png)

 ## Getting Started